zchyde/brooklinebooksmith.com/_drafts/audio-books.md

    <br>4.
 I don't mind looking a bit odd when I'm walking by myself and laughing at what appears to be nothing.

 <br>When it was suggested that the Booksmith partner with Libro.fm to provide a source for digital audiobooks.
 I was ecstatic.
 Yes.
 Brilliant.
 More sources for audiobooks.
-I will take them.&nbsp;
+I will take them.
 <br>
 <br>It's pretty easy too, which is glorious because when I'm walking to work at 8:30 I don't want to have to think about it much.
 Also, the digital files are often cheaper than the discs and available instantly.
 <br>